 2023 Social Media Statistics & Trends

-Here is a collection of the most up-to-date social media statistics to give you the current state of what’s happening in 2023 and beyond.
+Here is a collection of the most up-to-date facts about media and social media statistics to give you the current state of what’s happening in 2023 and beyond.

 As of October 2022, there are approximately 4.74 billion active social media users worldwide.